 When we first started homeschooling four years ago, another homeschool mom shared how she organized her curriculum choices for the next year for her homeschool.
 We have now been using this planning guide with some personal tweaks for four years, so I thought I would share it with you.
-I make one for each child and they include each subject we plan on covering, what we are thinking about buying and how much each costs.
+I make one for each child and they include each subject we plan on covering, what we are thinking about buying for that subject and how much each curriculum or resource costs.
 There is a free download at the bottom of this page that is editable so that you can replicate this system at home.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 What subjects do you plan on teaching each of your children next year?
 Your state may have certain subjects you have to cover (you can check here) or you may be able to pick your own subjects.
 You may want to make sure you cover the basics such as math, reading, writing, history (social studies) and science and then throw in some fun extras such as geography, a foreign language or life skills.
 Fill in the subjects you plan on teaching for each child in the left column of their sheet.